Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The render settings customizes the quality, alpha and format of the image sequence.

-• Alpha - Defines how the alpha (transparency) is handled in the rendered image sequence.
+• Alpha - Defines how the alpha (transparency) is handled in the rendered frames.
 The options are None (no alpha), Linear (linear alpha) and Premult. (premultiplied alpha).

 Resolution